prtgit/Library-management-App/README.md

 # README

 Welcome to the Library Management application.
-Also, Thanks for taking the time out to read this.
+Also, Thank you for taking the time out to read this.

 Test Cases: